Davide1994/ML-project-/README.txt

 - PlatesIdentified = here, after computation, you will find the 200x80 images extracted from the photos belonging to "PhotoToBeProcessed" and labelled with 1, so identified as license plates.

-From the computational point of view, I think I added several comments on the "main.m" script from which you will
+From the computational point of view, I think I added several comments in "main.m" script, from which you will
 		understand the variables' meaning and the different functions' goals.
-Then, executing only "main.m", you will be able to obtain the wanted results without any problem.
+So, executing only "main.m", you will be able to obtain the wanted results without any problem.